UNIT

 Close Window

-The closed property returns a Boolean value indicating whether a window has been closed or not.
+Boolean value indicating whether a window has been closed or not.

 Syntax